Student Accessibility Rights and Responsibilities

 Students with disabilities at the University of Mary have the responsibility to:

 - Self-identify as having a disability to Student Accessibility Services when requesting accommodations.
-Academic accommodations must be updated each semester and residence hall accommodations each year.
+Academic accommodations are updated each semester and residence hall accommodations each year.

-- Provide, at the student’s expense, current appropriate documentation of disability and accommodation need from a qualified medical or other licensed professional.
+- Provide, at the student’s expense, appropriate documentation of disability and accommodation need.

-- Discuss your Accommodation Plan with faculty when appropriate.
-It is recommended you meet with your instructors within the first two weeks of the semester.
+- Discuss the Accommodation Plan with faculty when appropriate.
+It is recommended the student meet with their instructors within the first two weeks of the semester.

 - Meet essential standards for courses and programs, maintaining status as a student who is otherwise qualified, with or without accommodations.

-- Confirm the adequacy of accommodations as soon as possible and, after discussing with the appropriate faculty member, notify the Director of Student Accessibility Services when satisfactory conditions are not present.
+- Confirm the adequacy of accommodations as soon as possible and, after discussing with the faculty member, notify Student Accessibility Services when satisfactory conditions are not present.

-- Read and use your U-Mary email.
-Communication regarding accommodations and changes to policies and procedures is typically sent via email from the Director of Student Accessibility Services.
+- Read and use their University of Mary email.
+Communication regarding accommodations and changes to policies and procedures is sent via email from Student Accessibility Services.

 University of Mary faculty and staff have the right to:

-- Request and receive current, relevant documentation that supports requests for accommodations, academic adjustments and/or auxiliary aids and services.
+- Request and receive relevant documentation that supports requests for accommodations, academic adjustments, and/or auxiliary aids and services.

 - Determine eligibility for accommodations based on a review of appropriate documentation.